 A lasting legacy for a minor party may not always come through the holding of power, but by how successfully it forces a major party to alter course.
 That is likely to be UKIP’s contribution to history.

-The Master Returns
+Elections in the UK The Master Returns

 Tony Blair made his return to the political limelight to issue a broadside to Conservative dalliances with euroskepticism.
 His deft political touch is still in evidence.